tciuro/NanoStore/README.md

 * `NSFPersistentStoreType`:create a persistent backing store on disk.
 Slower, uses less RAM than NSFMemoryStoreType (*).

 ### Note
-    Until the limit set by NSFNanoEngine's - (NSUInteger)cacheSize has been reached, memory usage would be the same for in-memory store and on-disk store.
+    Until the limit set by NSFNanoEngine's - (NSUInteger)cacheSize has been reached, memory usage would be the same for in-memory and on-disk stores.
 When the size of the store grows beyond - (NSUInteger)cacheSize in-memory stores start to consume more memory than on-disk ones, because it has nowhere to push pages out of the cache.

 Typically, most developers may want to create and open the document store.
 To do that, use NSFNanoStore's `+ (NSFNanoStore *)createAndOpenStoreWithType:(NSFNanoStoreType)theType path:(NSString *)thePath error:(out NSError **)outError` method.